MOEAFramework/MOEAFramework/docs/migration.md

 3. Maximized objectives no longer need to be negated.
 The `Negater` CLI tools is also removed.
 4. CLI tools that process result files no longer accept the `--dimension` argument, as the dimension and type information is available in the header.

+## Class Organization

+Some interfaces and classes have been moved to follow a more standard organization.
+If you find some imports failing due to the class not being found, simply remove that import and use your IDE to find the new location.
+The new layout places the interface, abstract classes, and implementations all in the same package.
+For example, `Population`, `NondominatedPopulation`, and all related population and archive classes can be found in the new `org.moeaframework.core.population` package.